wpscott/UxPlay/README.txt

     needed for GStreamer-1.18.x or earlier**.
 5.  `make`
-6.  `sudo make install` (you can afterwards uninstall with `sudo make uninstall` in the same directory in which this was run)
+6.  `sudo make install` (you can afterwards uninstall with `sudo make uninstall` in the same directory in which this was run).
 7. Install GStreamer plugins that you need:
     `sudo apt-get install gstreamer1.0-<plugin>`; values of `<plugin>` needed are: "**plugins-base**", "**libav**" (for sound),